 Alongwith the claim history, there are various other factors which would impact the premium of your marine insurance policy as well.
 Some of these factors are:

-- Nature and value of the goods
+- The nature and value of the goods you are getting insured

-- Route and type of vessel
+- The route and the type of vessel being used

-- Inherent risks your products may have
+- The inherent risks that your products may have

-- Construction and Type of the Vessel= The quality of the vessel plays a crucial role.
+- Construction and Type of the Vessel: The quality of the vessel plays a crucial role.
 While deciding the premium, the underwriter would be interested in knowing which vessel would be used along with the material used in constructing it.
 The underwriter would check the adaptability of vessels to carry various kinds of cargo.

-When a few months ago, K.S Shipping approached the insurer for the renewal of its marine insurance policy, the insurer took into account the last year claim as well.
-As the claim amount was high, the insurer increased the premium of the marine insurance policy at the time of policy renewal.
+When a few months ago, K.S Shipping approached the insurer for the renewal of its marine insurance policy, the insurer took into account the last year’s claim as well.
+As the claim amount was high, the insurer increased the insurance premium at the time of policy renewal.

 Additional Read: How to Reduce Marine Cargo Insurance Premium Rates?